Corey Bailey

 An alternative to baking is offered by Charles Richardson.
 He is perhaps the only

-person to have conducted actual laboratory research on Sticky Shed since the
+individual to have conducted actual laboratory research on SSS since the 1980's.

-1980's.
-According to his journal papers, his work which was performed by
+According to his journal papers, his work which, was performed by independent

 (1.)
-That the carbon black back coating is the primary cause of hydrolysis in
+The carbon black, back coating is the primary cause of hydrolysis in modern

-modern tapes, though oxide binders can also suffer hydrolysis due to poor
+tapes, though oxide binders can also suffer hydrolysis due to poor formulations.

 (2.)
 How and why back-coating hydrolysis affects the oxide layers.